MurmurationsNetwork/MurmurationsServices/docs/other-services/allocator.md

 # Murmurations Allocator

-The Murmurations Allocator is A service designed to support the [Murmurations Map](https://github.com/MurmurationsNetwork/MurmurationsMap).
+[Murmurations Allocator](https://github.com/MurmurationsNetwork/MurmurationsAllocator/) is a service designed to support the [Murmurations Map](https://github.com/MurmurationsNetwork/MurmurationsMap).
 Through the Allocator, the Map service can retrieve data via the `/profiles` route in the format of `[longitude, latitude, profile_url]`.

 ## Dependencies